situmtech/situm-ios-getting-started/README.md

 There is a last step needed if we want to work with the indoor location system: requesting permissions to access location of the user.

 * Go to the Info tab of the Settings of your app.
 Add one of the following keys:
-NSLocationAlwaysUsageDescription or NSLocationWhenInUseUsageDescription.
+NSLocationAlwaysUsageDescription (in XCode, "Privacy - Location Always Usage Description") or NSLocationWhenInUseUsageDescription (in XCode, "Privacy - Location When In Use Usage Description").
 The value of this key can be anything you want but as an example just type "Location is required to find out where you are".

 And that's all.
 From now on, you should be able to use Situm SDK in your app by importing its components with the line: